TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-block-deadlock.md

             "id": "read_committed_isolation",
             "order": 40,
             "controlType": "dropdown",
-            "displayLabel": "The snapshot isolation option READ_COMMITTED_SNAPSHOT for the database is set to:", "watermarkText": "Choose an option",
+            "displayLabel": "READ_COMMITTED_SNAPSHOT snapshot isolation option for the database is set to:", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {